Support

 SB 47 HB 235 Housing and Community Development - Neighborhood Business Development Program - Local Approval Requirement Chair, Education, Energy the Environment Committee

-Repealing a certain requirement for approval by a political subdivision of a certain application for financial assistance under the Neighborhood Business Development Program from the Department of Housing and Community Development; etc. Education, Energy, and the Environment Support
+Repealing a certain requirement for approval by a political subdivision of a certain application for financial assistance under the Neighborhood Business Development Program from the Department of Housing and Community Development; etc. Education, Energy, and the Environment Housing & Development - Support

 In the Senate - Hearing 2/17 at 1:00 p.m.
 (1/27)